 What do ankle sprains, knee pain, hip pain, and lower back pain all have in common?

-👉 When evaluating a patient with any of the above complaints, we almost always find an underlying balance deficit that was most likely present before the pain or injury was ever acknowledged.
+👉 When evaluating a patient with any of the above complaints, we OFTEN find an underlying balance deficit that was most likely present before the pain or injury was ever acknowledged.

 Are you feeling brave?
 Try this…

 While balancing on one foot, can you slowly reach for the ground and back up without wavering?
 Can you do it 3 times in a row?

 💥 A great way to check your balance is with the following exercise.
-This is also a great exercise to improve your balance and strength, making yourself more bulletproof and resilient…
+This is also great for improving strength, body control, and making yourself more bulletproof…

-Most people discover that one side is more difficult to balance on than the other.
+You might discover that one side is more difficult to balance on than the other.
 This can often be an indicator of an underlying weakness or deficit that could lead to injury in the future (or explain a previous one!).

 As I mentioned, it’s not uncommon for knee, leg, and back problems to be traced back to a hidden weakness in the hips and core muscles.

 To name a few…ankle sprains, plantarfasciitis, achilles tendonitis, shin splints, knee pain, patellar tendonitis, patellofemoral syndrome, ACL tear, MCL sprain, hamstring strains, quad strains, hip impingement, bursitis, SI joint dysfunction, disc herniations, back pain.…and these are just the most obvious diagnoses that we see EVERYDAY.